aaroncawte/bbncreative-django/docs/setup/virtualenv.md

 *If you run software without activating the virtual environment, it will fall back to global installations (and subsequently break, probably).*

+## Virtual Environments and PyCharm
+In order to run the project from PyCharm and benefit from other integrations, you will need to configure it to "interpret" the project from the virtual environment's perspective.
+Follow [this guide](https://www.jetbrains.com/help/pycharm-edu/project-interpreter.html) from JetBrains on how to do this.